1986–87 in English football: Diary of the season

 15 November 1986 – The FA Cup first round sees non-league sides Caernarfon Town and Telford United both beat Football League opposition, while several ties between non-league and Football League opposition end in draws.
-No such luck though for non-league Fareham town, who lose 7–2 to Third Division promotion contenders AFC Bournemouth at Dean Court.
-On the league scene, Arsenal go top of the First Division with a 4–0 win at Southampton.
-Luton climb into fourth place and are just two points off the top of the table after beating Nottingham Forest 4–2 at Kenilworth Road.
-West Ham keep up their title challenge with a 1–0 win over Wimbledon at Plough Lane.
-A Second Division promotion crunch game at Elland Road sees Oldham go top of the table with a 2–0 win over Leeds.
+Non-league Fareham Town lose 7–2 to Third Division promotion contenders AFC Bournemouth at Dean Court.
+Arsenal go top of the First Division with a 4–0 win at Southampton.
+Luton Town climb into fourth place and are just two points off the top of the table after beating Nottingham Forest 4–2 at Kenilworth Road.
+West Ham United keep up their title challenge with a 1–0 win over Wimbledon at Plough Lane.
+A Second Division promotion crunch game at Elland Road sees Oldham Athletic go top of the table with a 2–0 win over Leeds United.

 16 November 1986 – Liverpool blow their chance to return to the top of the First Division after being held to a 1–1 draw at home to Sheffield Wednesday.

-20 November 1986 – Wimbledon sign 21-year-old midfielder Vinnie Jones from Conference side Wealdstone for £10,000.
+20 November 1986 – Wimbledon sign the 21-year-old midfielder Vinnie Jones from Conference side Wealdstone for £10,000.

 21 November 1986 – Wolverhampton Wanderers continue their rebuilding process and bid for promotion from the Fourth Division by signing midfielder Andy Thompson and striker Steve Bull from neighbours West Bromwich Albion for £35,000 each.

 22 November 1986 – Arsenal remain top of the First Division with a 3–0 home win over Manchester City.
 Nottingham Forest keep up the pressure in second place with a 3–2 home win over Wimbledon.
-Chelsea, title contenders last season, fall into second from bottom place with a 3–1 home defeat to bottom club Newcastle.
-Leicester's relegation fears deepen with a 5–1 defeat to Watford at Vicarage Road.
-A John Sivebaek goal gives Alex Ferguson his first win as Manchester United manager as they beat QPR 1–0 at Old Trafford and climb out of the bottom four.
-Tottenham get back on track with a 4–2 away win over Oxford.
+Chelsea, title contenders last season, fall into second from bottom place with a 3–1 home defeat to bottom club Newcastle United.
+Leicester City's relegation fears deepen with a 5–1 defeat to Watford at Vicarage Road.
+A John Sivebaek goal gives Alex Ferguson his first win as Manchester United manager as they beat Queens Park Rangers 1–0 at Old Trafford and climb out of the bottom four.
+Tottenham Hotspur get back on track with a 4–2 away win over Oxford United.

 23 November 1986 – The Merseyside derby at Goodison Park ends in a goalless draw.

 26 November 1986 – Jan Molby scores a hat-trick of penalties in Liverpool's 3–1 League Cup quarter-final win over Coventry City at Anfield.

 29 November 1986 – Vinnie Jones scores his first goal for Wimbledon in a 1–0 victory over Manchester United at Plough Lane.
 Arsenal remain top with a 4–0 away win over Aston Villa.
-Nottingham Forest keep up the pressure with a 3–2 away win over Tottenham.
+Nottingham Forest keep up the pressure with a 3–2 away win over Tottenham Hotspur.
 Everton keep up the pace with the leaders by beating Manchester City 3–1 at Maine Road.